kemitchell/startup-unix/second-draft.md

 The Law Firm Standard Distributions are fundamentally read-only.
 Each firm has its own internal revision process, and those processes are time-intensive and expensive.
 Their output alone is tremendously valuable, but there's no clear channel for outside feedback or interaction, and no good incentive for it to begin with.
 To land a patch upstream to the law firm, you go to work for the law firm and take it up to the committee or partner who tends the templates.

 Of course, you're free to "fork" your own variant of a publicly released set.
 What happens next?
-Either you revisit each of your changes every time the firm makes a new release, or you give up and go you own way.
-The proliferation of "house" form sets at law firms may come right down to lawyers carrying their old "house" set with them as they changed law firms.
+Either you revisit each of your changes every time the firm makes a new release, or you give up and go your own way.
+The proliferation of "house" form sets at law firms may come down to lawyers carrying their old "house" set with them as they changed law firms.
+Even within firms that have standard form sets, lawyers are known to keep private variants for their own work.

+This kind of diversification doesn't effectively distribute meaningful improvements to startups.
+It doesn't rapidly distribute fixes to problems, either.
+It definitely doesn't reduce the burden on those who review startup legal documents, such as for investor due diligence.
+It basically functions to keep effort as little consolidated as possible.

+## "Open" is a Continuous Process

+The startup community is waiting for a form set that:

+1. runs all the old boring "business applications"
+2. runs on modern process infrastructure, from document assembly to electronic signature, rather than law firm internal processes
+3. releases in a transparent, predictable, and verifiable manner, for free, on the Internet
+4. welcomes and acts on feedback, including "bug reports", from downstream users of all kinds

+The Unix and startup stories diverge here.
+Startup legal doesn't require cleanroom rewriting to avoid a licensing issue.
+It doesn't need a port to a newer, cheaper, more universal platform.
+The community awaits an implementation that belongs to the community as a whole, rather than to any particular player, that is open, general, and adaptable enough for wide application.

+Fundamentally, it's about process.
+A firm can standardize on documents that grow out of and mirror its own collaborative infrastructure and clientele.
+So can an accelerator.
+The tendency within such an environment is to optimize.
+The value of that optimization is real, but specializes the product to the organization.
+Underlying assumptions may not hold elsewhere, and may in fact work against inter-firm, inter-company adoption.
+In other words, against standardization.

+The only precedent for that kind of standardization I'm aware of comes from industry groups.
+Finance has [an industry group that publishes standard forms](http://www.isda.org/).
+Insurance has [an industry group that publishes standard forms](http://iso.com).
+Even venture capitalists have [an industry group that publishes forms](http://nvca.org), though the law firms don't necessarily play along.

+There isn't a group representing the interests of startup companies.
+There ought to be.
+In its absence, what we have is competing, specialized implementations designed to lure new companies to one or another vendor of follow-on services, accountancy style.
+The answer is a state-of-the-art startup implementation developed with best-available tools for collaboration, promoted and refined by startups, for startups.
+When the construction industry got tired of the standard forms from the [architects' industry group](http://aia.org), they [started their own initiative](http://consensusdocs.org).
+Startups can do the same.